Pushing an App

 --random-routecreates a route that includes the app name and random words

-By default, PAS uploads all app files except version control files and
+By default, TAS for VMs uploads all app files except version control files and

 folders with names such as

 VMware recommends that you explicitly exclude extraneous files residing within your app directory, particularly if your app is large.
 For example, if you build your app locally and push it as a binary, you can save resources by not uploading any of the app’s source code.